Pamantasan ng Lungsod ng Maynila: Establishment

-PLM was conceived during the administration of Mayor Arsenio H. Lacson, when he approved Ordinance No. 4202 on January 13, 1960, which appropriated PhP one million for the construction of the university.
-After Lacson died of a heart attack he was succeeded by Vice Mayor Antonio de Jesus Villegas, who continued with his plan.
+PLM was conceived during the administration of Manila Mayor Arsenio H. Lacson, when he approved Ordinance No. 4202 on January 13, 1960, which appropriated PhP 1 million for the construction of the university.
+After Lacson died of a heart attack, he was succeeded by Vice Mayor Antonio Villegas, who continued with his plan.

-On February 13, 1963, Villegas issued Executive Order No. 7 s-1963, creating a Planning and Working Committee, chaired by Dr. Benito F. Reyes, to draw up a plan to establish a city university.
+On February 13, 1963, Villegas issued Executive Order No. 7 s-1963, creating a Planning and Working Committee, chaired by Benito F. Reyes, to draw up a plan to establish a city university.